 Our digestion is also related to our sleep: certain foods such as soybeans, cashews or cocoa powder contain the essential amino acid tryptophan.
 Among other things, tryptophan causes sleepiness.
 Now, what happens with carbohydrate-rich meals is that the carbohydrates make the tryptophan more available to the brain, which is why we can get sleepy.
 For those who want to delve deeper here, sleep.org is recommended.

 What do hormones have to do with our sleep?

-– How much time do you spend outside in normal daylight on a normal day?
-If we spend most of our time indoors, e.g. getting into the car from the house, then driving to the underground car park and going to the office from there and making the same trip back in the evening, this can also affect our melatonin production because we have not been exposed to ‘normal’ daylight.
+– How much do you spend outside in normal daylight on a normal day?
+If we spend most of our time indoors, e.g. getting into the car from the house, then driving to the underground car park and going to the office from there and making the same trip back in the evening, then this can also affect our melatonin production because we have not been exposed to ‘normal’ daylight

-Do you often feel rushed and stressed and have trouble falling asleep and staying asleep?
+Do you often feel rushed and stressed and have trouble falling asleep or sleeping through the night?
 Then this may also be related to cortisol.
 With chronic stress, we have low cortisol levels in the morning and high cortisol levels in the evening in our daily profile.
 We wake up tired and sleepless and still can’t fall asleep well in the evening.
-If you want to know exactly whether this is the case, a cortisol test is recommended.
+For those who would like to know exactly whether this is the case, a cortisol test*partner link is recommended.

-And last but not least: low testosterone levels can also have a negative effect on sleep duration and quality in women.
+5- And last but not least: low testosterone levels can also have a negative effect on sleep duration and quality in women.

-So there’s quite a bit of a hormonal effect on sleep.
+So there’s quite a bit of hormonal effect on sleep.
 It is rarely monocausal.
 Most of the time, several things come together.
 What about your sleep?
 What do you do to fall asleep or sleep through the night better?
 What have you already tried and what would you recommend?
-Write a comment and we will get back to you.
+Write as a comment and we will get back to you.